The Internet Archive

 By Bruce Shawkey

 A few days ago, I found this neat website, https://web.archive.org/.
-It claims to have archived more than 866 billion web pages (and growing) over time.
+It claims to have archived more than 866 billion web pages (and growing every day).
 I searched for my old website, brucesvintagewatches.com, and sure enough it came up.
 The website was created to counteract the annoying phenomenon that web pages and web sites are so ethereal and disappear so fast.
-They are running into copyright trouble, but I do hope they survive (they are non-profit).
+They are running into copyright trouble, but I hope they survive (they are non-profit).
 In 1996 Brewster Kahle realized the cultural significance of the Internet and the need to record its history.
-As a result he founded the Internet Archive which collects and permanently stores the Web's digitized content.
-This is a nice compliment to Wikipedia.
+As a result, he founded the Internet Archive which collects and "permanently stores" the Web's digitized content.
+We'll see just how "permanent' it is.
+They are already soliciting for funds, much the same way Wikipedia is.

 Here's what Wikipedia says about the Internet Archive: